rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 ### Generalities secondary server with MariaDB

-As soon as you start using your database more intensively, you will need to replicate your data on several servers.
+As soon as you start using your database more intensively, you must replicate your data on several servers.

 This can be done in several ways: